dagraham/etm-dgraham/README.md

 A record of something that the user wants to remember.
 The userid and password for a website would be an example.
 A journal entry for vacation day is another example.

 - The `@s` is optional and, if given, is interpreted as the datetime to which the record applies.
 - Records without `@s` entries might be used to record personal information such as account numbers, recipies or other such information not associated with a particular datetime.
+They are displayed in the *Jottings* view
 - Records with `@s` entries associate the record with the datetime given by `@s`.
 A vacation log entry, for example, might record the highlights of the day given by `@s`.
-- Records with both `@s` and `@e` entries associate the record with the expenditure of the time given by `@e` ending at the datetime given by `@s`.
-Such records are equivalent to the old *action* item type.
-Records missing either an `@s` or an `@e` entry are equivalent to the old *note* item type.
-A built-in report groups and totals times for such "actions" by month and then index entry.
+They are displayed in the *Agenda* view.

 Corresponds to VJOURNAL in the vcalendar specification.